spencertipping/peril/gen.md

 ### Open questions
 1. How are structs represented?
 2. How do arrays work?
+A lot of language-specific wrapping.
+Varsized allocation is different per runtime.
 3. `unpack_($x, $y)` -- how do we specify implementation given types/etc?
 4. Do structs have polymorphic metaprogramming?
 (Sure, and they need to if we're gonna support externally-supplied `qe{}` block sigs, e.g. for array